heistp/antler/README.md

 #### Features

 - move SCE examples into sce-tests repo and deploy to public server
-- refactor examples to share common setup
+- combine examples into one package, to share common setup
 - build examples to a public server and remove from README

 #### Bugs

-- improve poor error messages from CUE for syntax errors under disjunctions (e.g. when Env length > max- Run.Test: field not allowed)
+- improve poor error messages from CUE by saving antler.cue to test package

 ### Inbox

 #### Features

 - add runner duration for use in timeouts and test duration estimation
+- add test progress bar
 - improve semantics for System.Stdout and Stderr
 - add ability to save System Stdout directly to local file
 - add ability to buffer System Stdout to a tmp file before sending as FileData